Requirements for Yoga Teacher Training: How Much Yoga Experience Do You Need to Become a Yoga Teacher?

 An online instructor will not be able to correct anyone.
 This is where you can excel as a teacher.
 Looking at your students body, you will know what stops them from going further.
 To gain this knowledge, it’s important to find a yoga teacher training that is offering anatomy alongside the asanas and corrections.
 You will learn that not everyone will be able to do all the asanas.
 As a teacher you have to motivate your students.
 At the same time, you will discover what stops your student from going further.
 Learning the difference between a challenge and a limit is something that will take you time to understand.
 You will have to teach and observe your students, focusing on their practice instead of your own.
 By gaining this ability as a teacher, you will have an invaluable role in the practice of your students.

 In the end, the goal is to become a person that can lead a class with confidence.
-This confidence comes not just from your own practice, but from the knowledge and hands on skills you take home from your teacher training.
+This confidence comes not just from your own practice, but from the knowledge and hands-on skills you take home from your teacher training.
 A well rounded yoga teacher training will give you knowledge in yoga philosophy, teaching methodologies and functional anatomy.
-This will form your basis on which you can build your teaching portfolio.
+This will form your basis on which you can build your teaching career.
 Ask yourself, how do you study best?
 Do you work well under pressure?
 An intensive training of a month could be your thing.
-Would you like to space it out?
+Would you like to have more time to digest and reflect?
 Then there are many teacher trainings spread out in weekends.

 Omkar Jain is a lead teacher trainer with teaching experience of over 5,000 hours.
 He has been teaching at the Arhanta Yoga Ashram India and Europe since 2011 and has become an essential member of the team.